 How Long Does it Take to Become an Epidemiologist?

 Those working to become an epidemiologist who already have a bachelor’s degree typically take an average of one to two years to complete a master’s degree in public health or epidemiology.
-There is no licensure exam required for epidemiologists, so graduates may enter the field immediately after completion of their master’s.
+No licensure exam is required for epidemiologists, so graduates may enter the field immediately after completing their master’s.

 Those without a bachelor’s degree may take anywhere from five to six years to complete an undergraduate program, apply to a master’s degree program, and complete their master’s program.